FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Conclusion

 \section{Conclusion}

 In this paper, we proposed FILP-3D, a 3D few-shot class-incremental learning framework with pre-trained V-L models.
-Specifically, we introduced a V-L pre-trained model CLIP to the 3D FSCIL task.
+Specifically, we introduced a V-L pre-trained model CLIP to the 3D FSCIL task, demonstrating its potential to mitigate overfitting and forgetting issues and narrow the domain gap in the 3D FSCIL task.
 To guarantee that CLIP performs well in the 3D FSCIL task, we proposed a Redundant Feature Eliminator to eliminate redundant features without stretching semantic information and a Spatial Noise Compensator to complement noise information.
-To comprehensively evaluate the 3D FSCIL task, we further proposed a new benchmark FSCIL3D-XL, which retains all classes and introduces reasonable evaluation metrics.
+The two proposed modules are theoretically applicable to other 3D vision tasks utilizing V-L pre-trained models.
+To comprehensively evaluate models' performance in the 3D FSCIL task, we further proposed an open-source benchmark FSCIL3D-XL, which retains all classes and introduces reasonable evaluation metrics.
 Extensive experiments demonstrate that our FILP-3D achieves state-of-the-art performance in all available benchmarks.
-Results from ablation studies further verify the effectiveness of the proposed components.
+Results from ablation studies and visualization further verify the effectiveness of the proposed components.